elastic/elastic-package/README.md

 Use this command to run tests on a package.
 Currently, there are two types of tests available.

-_Context: package_

 #### Pipeline Tests

 These tests allow you to exercise any Ingest Node Pipelines defined by your packages.

-They require only an Elasticsearch node to be up and running, to use the [Simulate API](https://www.elastic.co/guide/en/elasticsearch/reference/master/simulate-pipeline-api.html).

 For details on how to configure pipeline test for a package, see the [HOWTO guide](docs/howto/pipeline_testing.md).